Maxus Terron 9: Electric

 The eTerron 9 is equipped with two electric motors (125 kW at the front and 200 kW at the rear) for a combined power output of 325 kW, powered by a LFP battery with a capacity of 102 kWh.

-It supports direct current (DC) fast charging up to 115 kW, enabling a 20–80% charge in around 40 minutes.
+It supports direct current (DC) fast charging up to 115kW, enabling a 20–80% charge in around 40 minutes.

 Maxus quotes an acceleration of 0–100 km/h in 5.8 seconds and lists a vehicle-to-load (V2L) power export function with multiple external socket options.

 The LFP battery pack uses a liquid-cooled thermal management system designed to maintain stable performance across extreme temperatures and improve charging efficiency.
 It also supports vehicle-to-load (V2L) functionality, enabling external power supply for tools or appliances with a rated output of up to 6.6 kW through multiple sockets located in the load bed and cabin.

 Diesel

 The diesel-powered Terron 9 is equipped with a 2.5-litre SAIC πPlus 2.5T turbodiesel engine, producing 165 kW and 520 N·m of torque.
 It is paired with an 8-speed ZF 8HP50 automatic transmission and features a full-time four-wheel-drive system with selectable locking differentials.
 At launch, the 2.5-litre diesel was claimed to be the most powerful four-cylinder turbodiesel in its class.

+Plug-in hybrid

+At the launch of the MG U9 on September 29, 2025, MG Australia's boss, Peter Ciao, confirmed that a plug-in hybrid version of the U9 will launch in Australia would launch in mid-2027.
+No details have been confirmed about the PHEV version so far.